lainy/NikonLens/README.md

  - Toss some example code in the repo.
  - Better documentation on the lens commands here and at [Nikon Hacker Wiki].
  - Add main page to [API Documentation]
+ - Add schematic to [API Documentation] so it's easier to understand the wiring.
+Include voltages and whatnot.
+ - Move this todo to a wiki or something maybe.
  - ...
 I'm sure there's more, I'll update this as things come up.

 License